 To create a tracking containment rule, the following requirements must be present:

-Tracks index or index pattern: An index containing a
+Entities index: An index containing a

-Boundaries index or index pattern: An index containing
+Boundaries index: An index containing

-the Tracked index or index pattern) are queried to determine if they are contained within any monitored boundaries.
+Entity locations are queried to determine if they are contained within any monitored boundaries.

-data should be somewhat "real time", meaning the dates of new documents aren’t older
+Entity data should be somewhat "real time", meaning the dates of new documents aren’t older

 than the current time minus the amount of the interval.
 If data older than

 A rule can be triggered either when a containment condition is met or when an entity is no longer contained.